mmilkova/human-values-classification/README.md

 ## License and Ethical Use

-Code is released under the MIT license.
-Use of models is permitted for **non-commercial academic research only**.
-Governmental and commercial use is prohibited.
+The code is distributed under the MIT License.
+Because the models concern inferences about human value expression, we strongly discourage their use for individual profiling, surveillance, social scoring, censorship, or discriminatory decision making..
 See `ETHICAL_USE.md` for more.

 ---